 What are the rates for Child Maintenance?

 The amount received in child maintenance is calculated in accordance with what the law says a parent needs to pay (rates) and is based purely upon earnings and not savings, property or any other assets.

 The different rates are as follows:

-Flat rate of £7 per week – applies to parents on certain benefits and those with an income of less than £100 per week.
+Flat rate of £7 per week – This applies to parents on certain benefits and those with an income of less than £100 per week.

-Does shared care effect Child Maintenance?
+Does shared care affect Child Maintenance?

 If care of the child is shared, then this also affects the amount of maintenance that will be received.
 The CMS considers one night (overnight stay) or more per week as shared care.
 The more nights that the child’s other parent cares for them overnight, then the more the child maintenance payments will be reduced.
 This ranges from between 1 and 3 sevenths of the payment plus the extra £7 per week for those where the child stays for 175 nights of the year or more.
 If the child/children spend the same amount of time with both parents, then neither has to pay child maintenance despite the finances of the other party.
 The payment is also reduced if the parent paying the child maintenance has other children from a previous relationship who do not live with you.
 In these cases, ‘apportionment’ is used whereby the amount the paying parent has to pay is split between yourself and the other parent receiving child maintenance.